hamb0n-3/ora_enum/README.md

 ```

 #### 3. Hunting for Sensitive Data (with Context)
 Log in as `appuser` and search for keywords.
-The output for source code will automatically include surrounding lines for context, which is invaluable for analysis.
+The output for source code will automatically include surrounding lines for context.
 ```bash
 python3 ora_enum.py -c appuser:password123 -d appdb:1521/APP \
   -k sensitive \